allenfo/Assignments-Projects/README.md

-# Classes
+# Assignments ans Projects
-Assignments and projects for each class
+Some of the assignments and projects I have done since enrolling in theis course.
+They are Organized by year.